tquoc229/ai-flow/docs/rules/project-policy-index.md

    NO → Create PBI first
    YES → Continue

-2. Is there an agreed task for this work?
+2. Is PBI plan approved?
-   NO → Create task and get approval
+   NO → Create plan, get User approval first
    YES → Continue

+3. Are tasks created and auto-approved?
+   NO → Decompose plan into tasks (auto-set to "Agreed") YES → Continue

-3. Is task status "Agreed" in BOTH locations?
+4. Is task status "Agreed" in BOTH locations?
    NO → STOP and report mismatch
    YES → Continue

-4. Are there other InProgress tasks for this PBI?
+5. Are there other InProgress tasks for this PBI?
    YES → STOP, only one task InProgress allowed
    NO → Continue

-5. ✅ Proceed with work
+6. ✅ Proceed with work
 ```

 ### During Implementation